Senior Director, Research at Caribou Digital

 "I’ve spent years as part of professional communities eager to deploy technologies for societies but, increasingly, I think it's time for a re-frame.
 Technologies and societies are inseparably intertwined and co-created.
 At this moment, through technology, societies are re-encoding the terms on which all people will be included or excluded, will prosper or be left behind.
 I strive to ensure my work will help improve those terms."

 Jonathan is Senior Director, Research at Caribou Digital.
-For two decades, Jonathan has conducted groundbreaking research on mobile telephony and the internet in the Global South, focusing on the implications for socio-economic development and inclusion in the information society.
-Spanning over three dozen scholarly articles, his interests and projects have included Microenterprise Development, Digital Financial Services/Mobile Money, Citizen Journalism, Mobile Health, Digital Identity, and Youth & New Media.
+For two decades, Jonathan has conducted groundbreaking research on mobile telephony and the internet, focusing on the implications for global development, and inclusion in the information society.
+Spanning over three dozen scholarly articles, his interests and projects have included Platform Economies, Microenterprise Development, Digital Financial Services/Mobile Money, Citizen Journalism, Mobile Health, Digital Identity, and Youth & New Media.
 His latest book, After Access: Inclusion, Development, and a More Mobile Internet, was published by the MIT Press in November 2015.
 He is based in Boston, US.
 Prior to joining Caribou Digital, Jonathan was a Researcher in the Technology for Emerging Markets Group at Microsoft Research, a Post-Doctoral Research Fellow at the Earth Institute at Columbia University, and a consultant with the Monitor Group in Boston, MA.
 Jonathan’s Ph.D. is from Stanford University in Communication Research.
-Further details on his research can be found at jonathandonner.com
+Further details on his research can be found at jonathandonner.com and at https://www.linkedin.com/in/jdonner

 Email them at: firstname.lastname@example.org